 accommodations to their injury or their disability.
 Stanford management and human resources department at times seem to miss the fact that an employee's workers compensation claim and request for an accommodation, such as medical leave, modified duties, assisting devices, etc... are different types of issues and should be handled separately.
 For instance, just because an employee's workers compensation doctor states that the injured employee is unable to work, doesn't mean that it relieves the employer of the obligation to accommodate that employee as per his/her disability rights under FEHA and do what is reasonably possible to allow that employee to return to work to the same or similar, vacant position, for which that emloyee is qualified.
 If you are in a similar situation, and you want to retain your employment with Stanford, it is very important that you communicate with both the management and your HR department that you are able and willing to return to work at a certain date, and that you would like to talk to someone about possible accommodations to your medical condition.
 Some managers are known for being annoyed by the employees who file workers compensation claims, especially if they file more than one claim over a period of time.
 These managers often think that just because one employee seems to be faking his or her injury or exaggerating the symptoms, it means that all the other employees do the same.
 Thus, these managers start viewing all claims with an unfounded skepticism, which is one common source of disability discrimination - treating employees differently because of their disability and/or medical condition and refusing to accommodate them.
 Consider a situation where an employee has a certain disability or medical condition that prevents him/her from performing a few of the many job duties, without affecting his ability to perform many other job duties.
 That employees is likely entitled to reasonable accommodations.
 Some employer, however, choose to "play it safe" placing that kind of employee on "involuntary illness leave".
 This however is likely to be illegal and is tantamount to suspension without leave (Bostean v.
 Los Angeles Unified School District), and can be considered a disability discrimination under ADA and FEHA.

 Although simply keeping an employee away from work is an easy route to wait till he/she recovers, and the employer might have the best intentions of protecting an employee, and encouraging the disabled worker to recover sooner than later by taking time off, consider as situation where that employee's disability or limitation will last indefinitely or will be permanent.
 If that employee is place on so-call involuntarily medical leave, he will be effectively terminated, since he will have to stay on leave as long as he is disabled, or - forever.
-This is pretty much equivalent to a wrongful termination based on disability discrimination.
-The California cases specifically addressing disability discrimination claims on the basis of weight are few but instructive.
-Most courts seem to agree that obesity does not constitute a qualifying disability at workplace without proof of physiological cause for that condition.
-Cassista v.
-Community Foods, Inc. (1993).
-That is, simply becoming overweight because of one's self-imposed and voluntary eating habits or lack of exercise is not a qualifying disability, while being overweight due to genetic, hormonal or other disorder may be a protected disability, unless maintaining a certain weight is a required occupational qualification, like it is in the case of paramedics, firefighters, police officers, and flight attendants.
+This is pretty much equivalent to a wrongful termination based on disability discrimination. |

 Categories